-Is Enbridge stock undervalued or overvalued?
+Is Enbridge under- or over-valued?

-That's relatively low compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
-The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.
+That's relatively high compared to, say, the trailing 12-month P/E ratio for the United States stock markets on average as of September 25, 2023 (21.29).
+The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Enbridge's future profitability.
-By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.
+By accounting for growth, it could also help you if you're comparing the stock prices of multiple high-growth companies.

 The EBITDA is a measure of a Enbridge's overall financial performance and is widely used to measure a its profitability.